serpapi/awesome-seo-tools/README.md

 - SurferSEO - Analyzes on-page data and gives recommendations for content optimization.

 ## Rank Tracking
+Monitor your website's position in search results and gauge your SEO strategies' effectiveness.

 - SERPWatcher - Monitors keyword rankings daily.